dougeby/IntuneDocs/InTuneDocs/DeployUse/android-for-work.md

 1.  **Work profile-scoped VPN** – VPN connections are scoped to just the apps deployed to the work profile.
 Only Android for Work managed apps can use the VPN connection.
 Personal apps on the device cannot use a managed VPN connection.

 2.  **App-specific VPN** – If a VPN provider supports configuration for app-specific VPN and provides the capability to configure per-app VPN via the Android for Work app configuration profile, then app-specific VPN can be configured in Intune.
+Check with the VPN provider to see if they support this capability.
 Learn more about [VPN connection profiles](vpn-connections-in-microsoft-intune.md).

 ## Certificate profiles